dneverson/HCCSearch/README.md

 # HCCSearch

-Search weighted problems list that is capable in adding and removing current patient problems, when loaded in Centricity CPS 12.3 or higher.
+Searches a weighted problems list and is capable of adding, removing, and recommending problems for a patient when loaded into Centricity CPS 12.3 or higher.

 ## Getting Started